Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Although public networks may be easy to use and convenient, you're opening yourself up to some harmful possibilities, including:

-• Malware: Hackers can install malicious software on your device to steal your data.
+• Malware: Hackers can install malicious software like trojans, worms and trackers on your device to steal your data.

 • Man-in-the-middle attacks: Cybercriminals can intercept your data by getting between you and another party.